 Children can be seriously injured or strangled if a shoulder belt is wrapped around their neck.
 The shoulder belt can tighten but cannot be loosened if it is locked The shoulder belt locks when it is pulled all the way out of the retractor.
-It unlocks when the shoulder belt is allowed to go all the way back into the retractor. but it cannot do this if it is wrapped around a child's neck.
-If the shoulder belt is locked and tightened around a child's neck. the only way to loosen the belt is to cut it appropriate child restraints.
-Neither the vehicle's seat belt system nor its airbag system is designed for them.
+It unlocks when the shoulder belt is allowed to go all the way back into the retractor, but it cannot do this if it is wrapped around a child's neck.
+If the shoulder belt is locked and tightened around a child's neck. the only way to loosen the belt is to cut it.